Summit Power Limited

 CORPORATE SOCIAL RESPONSIBILITY (CSR)

-Your Directors would like to put on record its deep appreciation of the efforts made by the employees of the Company.
-Their commitment and passion, both individually and collectively has helped SPL achieve the success that it has today.
-The Board also recognizes and appreciates the critical support provided by the families of the employees, which enables them to focus on their work in SPL.
+The Board would like to extend special thanks to the shareholders for their continuous support.
+Also we would like to put on record the deep appreciation for the dedicated effort of the employees, both individually and collectively.
+The Board also recognises and appreciates the critical support provided by the families of the employees, especially during COVID-19, enabling them to focus on their work.

 Thank you very much.